adogor/npm-autolink/README.md

 ## Description
 When developping multiple node modules it is cumbersome to publish one module to test it in other modules.
-[Npm link](https://docs.npmjs.com/cli/link) is handy in these cases but can be a bit slow (everything is installed globally) and doens't cover everything.
+[Npm link](https://docs.npmjs.com/cli/link) is handy in these cases but can be a bit slow (everything is installed globally) and doesn't cover everything.

 **Npm-autolink** come to the rescue by permitting direct links between dev folders.